 Photo Credit: macsales.com

 The latest MacBook Airs and the upcoming Mac Pro boast PCIe storage.
-Its oodles faster than SATA and every Mac Pro 2006-2012 is limited to SATA2… but don’t think you’re exactly limited buying a new Mac Pro.
+Its oodles faster than SATA and every Mac Pro 2006-2012 is limited to SATA2… but don’t think you’re exactly limited.
+There's a few vectors and all involve a PCIe card.

-With the Samsung 840 / 850 models hovering around 500+ MB/s a second, going to SATA 3 for many SSDs will nearly double the the sustained reads/writes over the internal SATA 2.
+With the Samsung 850 models hovering around 500+ MB/s a second, going to SATA 3 for many SSDs will nearly double the the sustained reads/writes over using internal SATA 2.

 Upgrade #7: Macs Fan Control